apache/flink/docs/building/ide_setup.md

 ---
-title: "IDE Setup"
+title: "Importing Flink into an IDE"
-nav-parent_id: start
+nav-parent_id: building
 nav-pos: 3
 ---
 <!--